Blinky Bill: The Mischievous Koala

-Blinky Bill: The Mischievous Koala is a 1992 Australian animated adventure comedy film directed by Yoram Gross and distributed by his Sydney-based production company Yoram Gross Film Studios.
+Blinky Bill: The Mischievous Koala (also known as Blinky Bill) is a 1992 Australian animated adventure comedy film directed by Yoram Gross and produced by his Sydney-based production company Yoram Gross Film Studios.

 The film tells the story of Blinky Bill's childhood with his animal friends in the Australian bush.
 The peace and charm of their existence is shattered by the destruction of their homes by humans.
 Blinky rallies his friends as they battle to protect their homes from destruction and as he rescues his mother from captivity.
 The animation is superimposed over live-action footage of the Australian bush, which was filmed on location in a farm at Bobin.

 Plot

 The local woodlanders are carrying on with their everyday life as normal until one morning when two men Harry and Joe start clearing the entire forest with their tractor.
 The animals evacuate as many trees fall down, and more trees are cut down including Mrs. Koala's home, and a tree knocks Blinky Bill unconscious.

 At sunrise, nothing is left of the bush and every animal is left homeless.
 They move out of the grounds to search for a new home, including Mr. Wombat.
 Blinky, dazed and confused, calls for his mother, but she is nowhere in sight.
 Blinky rescues a young female koala named Nutsy from a cluster of fallen trees.
 They both run into Mr. Wombat.
 Nutsy tells him that Blinky has amnesia and Mr. Wombat explains to him about his life so far.

 Blinky was a very mischievous sort causing trouble and receiving a scolding from Mayor Pelican, his teacher Miss Magpie and his mother for his many antics.
 He once encountered and escaped Ms. Pym at her general store.
-His mother then disciplines him and cries about the grief he is causing her.
-By the end of this story, Blinky is feeling very guilty about the trouble he caused his mother, so decides to find her.
+His mother then disciplines him by spanking him and cries about the grief he is causing her.
+By the end of this story, Blinky is feeling very guilty about the trouble he caused for his mother, so decides to find her.

 Blinky and Nutsy make their way towards a riverbank where they meet up with a hard-of-hearing Granny Grunty Koala.
 Down the river, they meet up with Splodge and his family who tell them about what happened to Mrs. Koala who refused to evacuate out of pride in her own home.
 Blinky and Nutsy make their way to the waiting line where Mayor Pelican is assigning all the woodlanders to their places.
 Blinky approaches the mayor who is less than pleased, and orders Nurse Angelina to take the children to the leaking North Cave.
-Unfortunately, Blinky's mother is not here.
+Unfortunately, Blinky's mother is not there.